mokchie/lammps_flagellated_swimmer/README.md

 0. Installation

-This package uses an external library in lib/linalg which must be compiled before making LAMMPS.
+This modified version of lammps uses an external library in lib/linalg which must be compiled before making LAMMPS.
 See the lib/linalg/README file and the LAMMPS manual for information on building LAMMPS with external libraries.